 Q: I'm seeing black areas when playing .WMV files.

 A: Microsoft issued Win7 patch KB 2803821 and WinXP patch KB 2834904 which broke RGB32 decoding of Windows Media Files for many applications including DepthQ®PlayerTM.
 If you remove the patch, WMV files should play properly again.
 Microsoft is aware of the issue and is working on a solution.

 Please see Microsoft Security Bulletin MS13-057 for updates.

 About Lightspeed Design, Inc.

 Lightspeed is one of the world’s premiere designers of stereoscopic 3D presentations and software technologies, with considerable technical expertise in projection, optics and electronics.
 Lightspeed has proven expertise in 3D projection, systems design & installation, and software development.
-Clients include Pfizer, Intuitive Surgical, Microsoft, Harvard & Munich Universities, US Army, NASA, JPL, DreamWorks SKG, IMAX, and Walt Disney Animation.
+Clients include Pfizer, Intuitive Surgical, Microsoft, Harvard & Munich Universities, US Army, NASA, JPL, DreamWorks SKG and Walt Disney Animation.